THE SCIENCE BEHIND A

 Hover your cursor over each one for a definition:

 So, we have looked at the different type of compositions a “logo” can have.
 Some can be considered variations and could be part of a more complete Brand Identity.
-I think theis the most flexible and complete of the list, and the iconographic/image part of it can even be some sort of Monogram.
-The variations could be, taking it apart, versions for black and white and color applications, for a vertical and horizontal format s(depending on of the canvas), etc.
+I think the Imagotype is the most flexible and complete of the list, and the iconographic/image part of it can even be some sort of Monogram.
+The variations could be, taking it apart, versions for black and white and color applications, for a vertical and horizontal format s(depending on aspect ratio of the canvas), etc.

 That’s all relating to implementation…